Cox rings and symplectic quotient singularities with torus action: Introduction

 \section{Introduction}

-In this article we inspect the interaction between three themes -- torus actions, crepant resolutions of quotient singularities and Cox rings -- in the study of crepant resolutions of a quotient variety $\bC^4/G$ for a reducible symplectic representation $G$ of a binary tetrahedral group generated by the matrices:
+In this article we study the interaction between three themes -- torus actions, crepant resolutions and Cox rings -- in the context of quotients $\bC^4/G$ for certain reducible symplectic representations $G$ of finite groups.
+We consider the binary tetrahedral group, the symmetry group $S_3$ and the wreath product $\bZ_2\wr S_2$ (isomorphic to the dihedral group of order eight).

 By the classical theorem of Hilbert and Noether, an invariant ring $\bC[x_1,\ldots, x_n]^{G},$ where $G$ is a finite group acting linearly on polynomial ring, is a finitely generated algebra.
-Quotient singularities are the corresponding singular varieties of the form $\bC^n/G = \Spec \bC[x_1,\ldots,x_n]^G$.
-The study of their crepant resolutions generalizes the theory of minimal resolutions of du Val singularities.
-It shows an interplay between geometry and the theory of finite groups celebrated in the McKay correspondence~\cite{ReidMcKayCorrespondence}.
+Quotient singularity is the corresponding singular varieties of the form $\bC^n/G = \Spec \bC[x_1,\ldots,x_n]^G$.
+The study of crepant resolutions of quotient singularities generalizes the theory of minimal resolutions of du Val singularities to dimensions greater than two.
+It shows an interplay between geometry and the theory of finite groups in the McKay correspondence~\cite{ReidMcKayCorrespondence}.

-The Cox ring of a normal algebraic variety $X$ with a finitely generated class group is a $\Cl(X)$-graded ring (see~\cite{CoxRings} for a precise construction and a detailed exposition):
+The Cox ring of a normal algebraic variety $X$ with a finitely generated Weil divisor class group $\Cl(X)$ is a $\Cl(X)$-graded ring (see~\cite{CoxRings} for a precise construction and a detailed exposition):

-If $\cR(X)$ is a finitely generated $\bC$-algebra it gives a powerful tool to study the geometry of $X$ and its small modifications.
+If $\cR(X)$ is a finitely generated $\bC$-algebra it gives a powerful tool to study the geometry of $X$ and its small modifications (i.e. modifications in codimension greater than one).
 In particular one may recover $X$ as a GIT quotient of $\Spec \cR(X)$ by the action of the Picard (quasi)torus $\bT = \Hom(\Cl(X),\bC^*)$.
 This is the case in our setting, i.e. if $X$ is a crepant resolution of a four-dimensional symplectic quotient singularity, then $\cR(X)$ is a finitely generated algebra, see~\cite[Theorem~3.2]{AW} and~\cite[Theorem~1.2]{WierzbaWisniewski}.

 Varieties with an action of an algebraic torus $(\bC^*)^r$ form an important class of objects in algebraic geometry due to their relations with combinatorics and convex geometry.
-Well-studied examples include toric varieties~\cite{CLS}, but not only, see also~\cite{Tvarieties}.
+Well-studied examples include toric varieties~\cite{CLS}, but not only, see e.g.~\cite{Tvarieties}.
 Of the most importance for us will be the recent methods presented in~\cite{BWW}.
 They enable us to describe combinatorially local data of the torus action around fixed points and to connect them with the cohomology of line bundles via the Lefschetz-Riemann-Roch theorem.